Best time to visit the Caribbean

 You will still find great weather in June and July, and many people visit in August without any problems.
 I’ve also enjoyed sunny trips to the Caribbean in October and November, though it’s usual to experience short rain showers in the late afternoon or evening.

-Temperatures tend to remain constant throughout the year at around 29°C to 30°C. Rarely does the Caribbean get too hot thanks to the constant sea breezes.
+Temperatures tend to remain constant throughout the year at around 29°C to 31°C (see climate chart below).
+Rarely does the Caribbean get too hot thanks to the constant sea breezes.

 In terms of price, the peak period is between Christmas and Easter.
 This is when hotels put up their rates and airlines hike their fares.
 It’s a wonderful time to be in the Caribbean because the weather at home is so bad, but it can get busy especially during on the school holidays on popular islands such as Barbados and Antigua.
 I’ve found that are great months to visit.